tadafumioke/azure-iot-sdk-c/provisioning_service_client/samples/prov_sc_individual_enrollment_sample/readme.md

         ```

     2. For a **TPM Attestation** (as shown in the sample):
         1. From the device that you have, you must copy the Registration ID and Endorsement Key.
-If you do not have a physical device with a TPM, you can use the [TPM Simulator][tpm-simulator-link]
+If you do not have a physical device with a TPM, you can create a Registration ID yourself, and use the following endorsement key for testing purposes:

+            ```AToAAQALAAMAsgAgg3GXZ0SEs/gakMyNRqXXJP1S124GUgtk8qHaGzMUaaoABgCAAEMAEAgAAAAAAAEAxsj2gUScTk1UjuioeTlfGYZrrimExB+bScH75adUMRIi2UOMxG1kw4y+9RW/IVoMl4e620VxZad0ARX2gUqVjYO7KPVt3dyKhZS3dkcvfBisBhP1XH9B33VqHG9SHnbnQXdBUaCgKAfxome8UmBKfe+naTsE5fkvjb/do3/dD6l4sGBwFCnKRdln4XpM03zLpoHFao8zOwt8l/uP3qUIxmCYv9A7m69Ms+5/pCkTu/rK4mRDsfhZ0QLfbzVI6zQFOKF/rwsfBtFeWlWtcuJMKlXdD8TXWElTzgh7JS4qhFzreL0c1mI0GCj+Aws0usZh7dLIVPnlgZcBhgy1SSDQMQ==```

         2. Replace the `[Registration Id]` with the Reigstration ID, and `[Endorsement Key]` with the Endorsement Key.
             ```c
             const char* registrationId = "[Registration Id]";